-- 1.7 Breeders who intend to run their stallions with the mares must declare their intention to paddock serve the mares on the Stallion Return. - 1.8 A breeder who returns a stallion to the Australian Stud Book thereby declares, agrees and undertakes that the semen of any Australian resident stallion returned by him will not be used for any form of artificial breeding. - 1.9 Breeders who return a stallion to the Australian Stud Book agree to a Memorandum of Understanding stating;- - 1.9.1 that they understand that any produce of a mare first covered in June, July or August will be deemed to be one year old from the day it was born, regardless of when it was born: - 1.9.2 they will fully explain the details of this rule (as in 1.9.1 above) to any mare owner who requests a covering in June, July or August (that is, outside the official breeding season).

-Breeders who return a stallion to the Australian Stud Book undertake to:-

-- lodge a Declaration of Pre Covering Season Activity before 7 September if the stallion covered any mare from, and including, 1 June to 31 August.
-The declaration must list every mare covered by the stallion in June, July and August and provide the exact date of every covering of each mare; - lodge a Declaration of Service with the Australian Stud Book on the 15th day of the following month that the service occurred. - 1.10 If, in the opinion of the Keeper of the Stud Book, a Declaration of Service falsely states that the first service date of one or more mares was on or after 1 September, when the actual first service was before that date, the Keeper of the Stud Book may do one or more of the following:- - amend the reported date of first coverage of any one or more of the mares named in the Declaration of Service to a date earlier than 1 September; - direct that the stallion is to be physically monitored during the period 1 August to 31 August in each of the next two covering seasons by persons authorised by the Keeper of the Stud Book, at the cost of the stallion proprietor; - not accept (or if accepted, subsequently reject) the stallion as a sire for up to two covering seasons; - impose a fine upon the person in control of the stallion of up to a maximum of ten times the stallion's total service fees during the season to which the Declaration of Service relates. - 1.11 A Stallion Return must be lodged for a stallion which has died in the preceding 12 months, notifying the Stud Book of that death.
-No fee is required for such a return. - 1.12 A Stallion Return is not required for a stallion which will not be used to service mares in the covering season. - 1.13 The Australian Stud Book reserves the right to accept or reject a return for any stallion.
-Where special circumstances warrant special consideration of a stallion return the person responsible for that stallion must produce all evidence requested by the Keeper of the Stud Book.
+- 1.7 Breeders who intend to run their stallions with the mares must declare their intention to paddock serve the mares on the Stallion Return. - 1.8 A breeder who returns a stallion to the Australian Stud Book thereby declares, agrees and undertakes that the semen of any Australian resident stallion returned by him will not be used for any form of artificial breeding. - 1.9 Breeders who return a stallion to the Australian Stud Book garee that: - (a) they understand that any produce of a mare first covered in June, July or August will be deemed to be 1 year old from the day it was born, regardless of when it was born; and - (b) they will fully explain the details of rule 1.9(a) to any mare owner who requests a covering in June, July or August (that is, outside the official breeding season). - 1.10 Breeders who return a stallion to the Australian Stud Book undertake to: - (a) lodge a Declaration of Pre Covering Season Activity before 7 September if the stallion covered any mare from, and including, 1 June to 31 August.
+The declaration must list every mare covered by the stallion in June, July and August and provide the exact date of every covering of each mare; and - (b) lodge a Declaration of Service with the Australian Stud Book on the 15th day of the following month that the service occurred. - 1.11 If, in the opinion of the Keeper of the Stud Book, a Declaration of Service falsely states that the first service date of 1 or more mares was on or after 1 September, when the actual first service was before that date, the Keeper of the Stud Book may do: - (a) amend the reported date of first coverage of any 1 or more of the mares named in the Declaration of Service to a date earlier than 1 September; - (b) direct that the stallion is to be physically monitored during the period 1 August to 31 August in each of the next 2 covering seasons by persons authorised by the Keeper of the Stud Book, at the cost of the stallion proprietor; - (c) not accept (or if accepted, subsequently reject) the stallion as a sire for up to 2 covering seasons; and/or - (d) impose a fine upon the person in control of the stallion of up to a maximum of 10 times the stallion's total service fees during the season to which the Declaration of Service relates. - 1.12 A Stallion Return must be lodged for a stallion which has died in the preceding 12 months, notifying the Australian Stud Book of that death.
+No fee is required for such a return. - 1.13 A Stallion Return is not required for a stallion which will not be used to service mares in the covering season. - 1.14 The Australian Stud Book reserves the right to accept or reject a return for any stallion.
+Where special circumstances warrant special consideration of a Stallion Return, the person responsible for that stallion must produce all evidence and information requested by the Keeper of the Stud Book.

-2. Declaration of Pre Covering Season Activity
+2. Declaration of Pre Covering Season Activity requirements